 Here’s a few last things you may need to consider for your trip…

 We always bring a Lonely Planet with us on our trips.
 These days we tend to buy the eBooks instead of a paperback as we like to pack lightly.
 We recommend the PDF version from the Lonely Planet Store as it gives you an exact reprint of the paper book.
-Of course, the Kindle version tends to be cheaper to buy.
-(If you want to go even further, it's free if you are a member of Kindle Unlimited.
-If you aren't a member, simply sign up for a free one-month trial and if you don't wish to continue with Kindle Unlimited, simply cancel the trial when you get home from holidays)
+Of course, the Kindle version tends to be cheaper to buy, but the layout isn’t as nice as the PDF.
+(If you want to go even further, it’s free if you are a member of Kindle Unlimited.
+If you aren’t a member, simply sign up for a free one-month trial and if you don’t wish to continue with Kindle Unlimited, simply cancel the trial when you get home from holidays)

 Do you have a pet?
 If so, would you like someone to come stay at your house and watch them for free while you are on vacation?
 If so, check out TrustedHousesitters.com.